-Insurers: Promoting resilience saves lives and properties Bookmark has been added
+Insurers: Promoting resilience saves lives and properties has been added to Bookmarks.

 Insurers: Promoting resilience saves lives and properties